-Single-minute exchange of die, usually referred to as SMED, is the process of trying to make changeovers as fast as possible.
+Single-minute exchange of die is the process of trying to make changeovers as fast as possible.
 Quickly changing a process so that it can go from making one product to making another helps reduce lead times and inventories and facilitate one-piece flow production.
 (However, bear in mind that the phrase "Single Minute" does not necessarily mean that all changeover, setup, and startup times should take only one minute.
-Rather, the name is meant to stress the need that changeover, setup, and startup times should take less than 10 minutes; in fact, “single minute” is short for "single digit minute.")
+Rather, the name is meant to stress the need that changeover, setup, and startup times should take less than 10 minutes; in fact, “single minute” is short for "single digit minute."
+SMED has a better ring to it than SDMED.)

 Think of a pit crew at a NASCAR race.
 This trained crew knows how to remove the old tires and put on the new ones as quickly as possible.
 Ideally, changeovers in the workplace will be coordinated and performed like this.